The Top 10 Most Haunted Places in Colorado

 Lost Spirit

-There’s also the tale of a ghost named Maggie who likes to play slots after the casinos’ doors have closed.
+Then there’s the tale of a ghost named Maggie who likes to play slots after the casinos’ doors have closed.

 6. Ryno’s Pub and Pizzeria